-The first decision regarding installation is whether the YD38 will be mortised or surface mounted to the door / door frame.
+The first decision regarding installation is whether the YD25K will be mortised or surface mounted to the door / door frame.
 Mortise installation ensures a discrete solution as the lock and strike plate can be embedded into the door and frame, however in some instances this is not possible.
-Glass doors for example require surface mounting the lock which is done with the aid of the YD38 housing.
+Glass doors for example require surface mounting the lock which is done with the aid of the YD25K housing.
+Attention must be made to where the key cylinder will be situated and if it is easy to access with a key for the manual override operation.